chesschaser/EARL-agent/README.md

 - Implement more advanced mutation options.
 - Make it more robust to invalid arguments and the like.
-- Expand the action space to support more complex actions (non-binary).
+- Expand the algorithm to support more complex actions (non-binary).

 ---